 CHC33015 Certificate III in Individual Support (Disability)

-- People who would like to work in Disability & Community Industry
+- People who would like to work in the Disability Sector

 - People who are looking for a career change

-- People employed within the Disability & Aged Care industry may be eligible to undertake this qualification through an Australian Apprenticeship.
-For more information go to our Apprenticeship and Traineeship page.
+*Those employed in the industry may be eligible to undertake this course through an Australian Apprenticeship or Traineeship.

 - Contact us on 1300 655 307 to register your interest

 - Next Intake: 2020

 - Duration: 4 days per week – Monday to Thursday – 9.30am to 3pm (Includes some online study days)